 We'd been in Ho Chi Minh for a day, we were walking to the market and a pair of cyclo drivers offered us a ride - we were only going a couple of blocks so we said no. They did their usual thing of 'no, we'll take you on a tour of the city, etc' we said no again and went to the market.
 On the way out of the market (at a different entrance) the same 2 guys appeared and we agreed to go to the war museum, tried to fix a price, they wouldn't discuss it - said they'll look after us, we'll be happy, we'll look after them, pay what we want.
 We figured that was trouble, but it was a short trip, so it wouldn't be too bad - I was thinking maybe 30000 dong - They took us on an unscheduled stop or two, as well as the war museum then asked us to buy them a beer, which we did, and write in their book about how nice they were etc - they show you this book at the start to prove that people enjoy their service.
 Then they took us most of the way back to where we wanted to go and we went to pay them.
 450000 dong each they wanted.
 That's about $40 AUD + a couple of beers per person for a half hour of riding a bike around the city, and not all that far.
 I told them, politely, that I wasn't going to give that much - start the screaming about feeding their family, etc. It resulted in us paying not as much as they wanted, but more than we should have, and them getting another nice thing written in their book for the next tourists.

 So yes, it is business, but for me that's pretty clear intent to overcharge someone vulnerable (being foreigners in this case) for a service.
-There are lots of stories like this about the cyclo drivers in Vietnam, so I'd say again - if you want to avoid getting ripped off, don't get on a cyclo. over 9 years ago
+There are lots of stories like this about the cyclo drivers in Vietnam, so I'd say again - if you want to avoid getting ripped off, don't get on a cyclo. almost 10 years ago

 I travelled to Vietnam last December/January.
 Flying into Ho Chi Minh from Hanoi, the ever-eager taxi drivers rushed to grab our bags, quoting us US$30, saying it was the "standard" price.
 As my fiancé and I had already been to the city we waved them off and said we'd travelled *to* the airport a week earlier for only US$8.
 They dismissed us, saying it was the "old" price.
 So we walked a hundred metres away from the arrivals to the departures area and hailed a taxi heading back into the city for US$8.

 It's easy to get ripped off.
 Just stand your ground and don't walked all over.
 It's much easier to negotiate a price at the start of the trip.
-If you do decide to use a metred taxi, ensure the taxi driver turns the metre on at the start of the trip. over 9 years ago
+If you do decide to use a metred taxi, ensure the taxi driver turns the metre on at the start of the trip. almost 10 years ago

 I dislike all the travel scams, and there are lots, designed to part you and your hard earned cash as much as the next person.
 But they do exist everywhere and they exist for a reason.